We believe every interaction with our patients is an opportunity!

 blog post

-Vomiting Blood During Pregnancy – Vomiting blood during pregnancy is also known as hematemesis.
+Vomiting blood during pregnancy is also known as hematemesis.
 You may vomit blood with stomach contents or blood separately.
 This is a serious symptom that requires immediate medical attention because it causes weight loss and dehydration.
 It can indicate various medical conditions, such as internal bleeding from the upper part of the digestive tract – the oesophagus, stomach, and the first part of the small intestine, called the duodenum.
-Some of them present a serious risk for the mother and fetus.
+Some of them present a serious risk to the mother and fetus.

 What are the Causes of Vomiting Blood During Pregnancy